I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_rpmb_unit_descriptor.md

 <td>The logical unit is permanently write protected.</td>
 </tr>
 </table>

-### -field bLUQueueDepth

-Specifies the logical unit queue depth.
-Can be any value from 0x00 to 0xff.

-### -field bPSASensitive
+            `bMemoryType`

+            Specifies the desired memory type.
+Equal to 0x0F.

+            `bProvisioningType`

+            Specifies the provisioning type.

+            `bPSASensitive`

             Specifies if the logical unit is sensitive to soldering.
 Contains one of the following values:

 <table>
 <tr>